bountybench/bountytasks/ocis/remote_files/services/userlog/README.md

 *   If a requested language code is not available, the service tries to fall back to the base language if available.
 For example, if the requested language-code `de_DE` is not available, the service tries to fall back to translations in the `de` folder.
 *   If the base language `de` is also not available, the service falls back to the system's default English (`en`), which is the source of the texts provided by the code.

-## Default Language

-The default language can be defined via the `OCIS_DEFAULT_LANGUAGE` environment variable.
-See the `settings` service for a detailed description.